kaumina/terraform-eks-rail-helm/README.md

 ## Introduction
 This demonstration uses Terraform, EKS, Helm and you need to setup below tools and binaries in your running server.
 Terraform scripts are self documented and used instance type is t2.micro.
 Therefore, it will take some time to get EKS nodes and containers ready.
 ## Pre-requisites
 Initially you have to setup your local server(deployment box).
-This can be your desktop or and EC2.
+This can be your desktop or EC2.

-* AWS account with privileges.
+* AWS IAM user with least privilege with generated AWS Access Key ID and AWS Secret Access Key.
-* AWS cli should be installed.(Refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+* AWS CLI should be installed.(Refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 * Helm and Tiller should be installed. (https://docs.helm.sh/using_helm/#installing-helm)
 * Install IAM Authenticator. (https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)
 * Install kubectl.(https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) (probably you have to set repo_gpgcheck=1)